Welcome to Edwards

 • Tuition

-The College of Graduate & Postdoctoral Studies at the University of Saskatchewan governs tuitions and fee structures for graduate programs across the university including the MSc program in Finance.
+The College of Graduate & Postdoctoral Studies at the University of Saskatchewan governs tuitions and fee structures for graduate programs across the university including the MSc in Management.
 Graduate fees are comparable to similar programs at other universities.
 The fee structure for graduate studies is provided below:

 Canadian Student Tuition